Charles Oxley: Legacy

-Oxley died of cancer in the Autumn of 1987.
+Oxley died of cancer in the autumn of 1987.

-Known by his pupils as 'strict but fair', Charles Oxley was a man driven by his Christian faith and a passion to defend these principles in Britain.
-This passion drove Mr Oxley to establish three independent Christian Schools, all of which still flourish.
+Oxley established three Christian independent Schools.

 He protested against sex shops in several northern towns, child abuse, pornography and blasphemy.

-He campaigned in favour of capital punishment and against the re-marriage of divorcees.
+He was against the re-marriage of divorcees, and Chairman of the National Campaign for Law and Order.
+He campaigned for capital punishment to be re-introduced, citing his “Christian belief” as the reason for this.
+With regard to the Church of England, he believed it had been “infiltrated by atheistic humanism”.

 Infiltration of the Paedophile Information Exchange

 Charles Oxley was friends with Mary Whitehouse and Vice President of her National Viewers and Listeners Association.
 What eventually became his most high profile fame was when, in 1983, he spied on the Paedophile Information Exchange, joining it under an assumed name.

 In August 1983, Oxley handed over a dossier about the Paedophile Information Exchange to Scotland Yard, having supplied the authorities with inside information for a year.
 From this dossier, a special report was drawn up for Home Secretary Leon Brittan and led to criminal prosecutions.
 Oxley’s testimony at the Royal Courts of Justice led to three of its leaders going to prison.

 This was first reported on 25 August 1983 in the Glasgow Herald.
-The Independent Inquiry into Child Sexual Abuse, published in 2020, focused on the Paedophile Information Exchange in part of their report, which covered the period 1974 and 1984, thus including the period that Oxley was spying on the group.
+The Independent Inquiry into Child Sexual Abuse, published in 2020, focused on the Paedophile Information Exchange in part of their report, which covered the period 1974 to 1984, thus including the period that Oxley was spying on the group.